adamdsmith/geobird/README.md

 ![Output](./README-figs/geobird_screenshot.png)

-If we specify an eBird query within the refuge boundaries (buffer = 0) and within a larger buffered area as well, we are provided some additional occurrence information.
-If the buffer is larger than 5 km (buffer &gt;= 5), we are also provided with some additional abundance information.
+If we specify an eBird query within the refuge boundaries as well as within a larger buffered area, we are gifted some additional occurrence information.
+If the buffer is larger than 5 km, we are also provided with some additional abundance information.

 Take, for example, a comparison of eBird data within Piedmont NWR as well as a 10 km buffer around the refuge: